 Systems administrators of University electronic mail systems may initiate and distribute electronic broadcast messages on urgent matters which relate to the availability and operation of their electronic mail systems or the University network.

-All other electronic broadcast messages which are to be distributed through any University electronic mail system shall originate from the Office of Public Relations although students and student organizations can contact the Office of Student Affairs.
+All other electronic broadcast messages which are to be distributed through any University electronic mail system shall originate from the University Marketing and Communications Office (UMC) although students and student organizations can contact the Office of Student Affairs.
 To post electronic broadcast messages otherwise will be viewed as a wasteful use of University computing and networking resources.

-In general, announcements of scheduled events that are advertised to the University through other communication channels (Loyola World, Phoenix, the Calendar of Events web page, fliers, special memos) should not be distributed as electronic broadcast messages.
+In general, announcements of scheduled events that are advertised to the University through other communication channels (Inside Loyola, Phoenix, the Calendar of Events web page, fliers, and special memos) should not be distributed as electronic broadcast messages.

 Electronic mail messages can be sent to a single person or to a group of individuals.
 Mailing to groups of individuals involves sending an electronic mail message to a list of multiple electronic mail addresses of account owners, or subscribers.
 Persons subscribed to an electronic distribution list can usually remove their names and electronic mail addresses from a list.

 Several university units have established electronic distribution lists to facilitate mass postings of messages to all persons contained on a particular electronic distribution list in an efficient manner and as a cost-reduction measure.
 Several colleges, schools, departments, student services departments, university committees and student organizations have set up electronic distribution lists.

 An electronic distribution list is a one-way mode of electronic communication in that there is a small group of list owners who are empowered to post messages to the list.
 Recipients of these messages can reply back to the list owners.
 But their replies do not automatically go to all the persons on the list.
 The list owners decide whether to forward the reply to the subscribers on the list.